MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/install-and-configure.md

 - [Office 365 Users connector](/connectors/office365users/)
 - [Office 365 Groups connector](/connectors/office365groups/)

-To create the connections in advance, go to **Connections**, and select **+ New Connection** on the left panel.
+To create the connections in advance, go to **Connections**, and select **+ New Connection** on the left-side menu.
 Search for each connection listed in this section and create a connection.

 ## Step 2: Install from AppSource